 Many teachers turn to anchor charts in a variety of ways to communicate information with their students.
 Anchor charts are a helpful tool to concisely organize information and provide visuals when necessary.

-At the beginning of our kindergarten year, we created anchor charts for introducing routines and procedures to our students in Google Slides.
+At the beginning of our kindergarten year, we have anchor charts readily available in Google Slides for introducing routines and procedures.
 These anchor charts help tremendously with classroom management, as expectations are clearly outlined with visuals.
 They serve as an accountability checkpoint to encourage everyone to do their part.
-On our charts, we were sure to include Teacher jobs, Student jobs, and a space to share the importance of the routine and procedures.
+On our charts, we are sure to include Teacher jobs, Student jobs, and a space to share the importance of the routine and procedures.
 Typically, the importance piece is filled out with students, so they can share their voice and contribution to the chart.

 Sharing our Anchor Charts

 Below you will find the anchor charts that Jessica made for classroom routines and for learning from home support.

 We are sharing our blank template below so you can create and customize your own anchor charts.

 Utilizing technology to build and share anchor charts holds the potential to empower children and families by creating common ground between home and school.
 Transparency with the language and the organization we use as teachers, allows families to consider how this works within routines at home.
 Through simple visuals, we provide examples of clear routines and structure.
 This is necessary, not only for learning in the classroom, but beyond the classroom with successfully navigating life with young children on a daily basis.

 One of the benefits to working in Google Slides is the variety of ways you can share the content in them.
 Consider the best option for you and your families: